 IB World Studies's Sample Extended Essays

-How has the standard of maternal-perinatal and under 5 healthcare in the public healthcare sector of kenya been influenced by the policies being implemented by the kenyan government
+How has the standard of maternal-perinatal and under 5 healthcare in the public healthcare sector of Kenya been influenced by the policies being implemented by the Kenyan government

 B